Yazan-AbuAwad/yazan/README.md

-Just an HTML version of my CV
+Just a web version of my CV